ThomasHickman/arvados-pipelines-wiki/Our-use-of-CWL.md

 ## Handling secondary files
 ### Necessary secondary files
+Specify these in the CWL file, [docs](http://www.commonwl.org/v1.0/CommandLineTool.html#File)

 ### Optional secondary files
-(eg input a file, with an index file if one exists)
+(eg input a file, with an index file if one exists) Specify these in the yaml inputs file

 ## Writing output to files